 History of Wine Making

-Winemaking in Friuli dates back to the Ancient Romans, and modern commercial success came in the late 1960s, when innovations in temperature controls allowed producers (led by the famed Mario Schiopetto) to create crisp, clean white wines for the first time.
+Winemaking in Friuli dates back to the Ancient Romans.
+However, modern commercial success came in the late 1960s when innovations in temperature controls allowed producers (led by the famed Mario Schiopetto) to create crisp, clean white wines for the first time.
 Many wine experts consider the advances made here as the first step in creating the trend toward fresher, lighter white wines.
-The trend continues today, and Friuli’s white wines (along with some whites made in the southern region of Campania) are viewed as the best in Italy.
+The trend continues today, and Friuli’s white wines (along with some whites made in the southern region of Campania) are considered the best in Italy.

 Interesting for wine lovers to note- a small group of highly regarded wineries has coined the phrase “Super Whites” for their top wines (always blends), a reference to the ultra-high quality “Super Tuscans”.
 Some of these wines include Vinnaioli Jermann’s Vintage Tunina (made with Chardonnay, Sauvignon, Tocai and Picolit) and Capo Martino, Miani’s Bianco (Chardonnay, Malvasia Istriana, Riesling, Pinot Grigio), Livio Felluga’s Terre Alte (Sauvignon, Pinot Bianco and Tocai) and Vie de Romans’ Flors di Uis (Chardonnay, Malvasia and Riesling).